brattynn/Hotel-Scheduling-Application/README.md

-# Landon Hotel Scheduling Application – Multithreaded Java & Cloud Deployment
+# Hotel Scheduling Application – Multithreaded Java & Cloud Deployment

 > **Summary**
 This project demonstrates my ability to build and extend a full-stack application using **Java Spring Boot** and **Angular**, apply **multithreaded programming**, and deliver features like localization, currency display, and time zone conversion.
 I containerized the solution with **Docker** and outlined deployment to **Azure Cloud Services**, showcasing skills in backend development, cloud readiness, and professional software practices.